Tertiary education programme

 How the programme works:

 1. You start your course in a further education college, usually an Education and Training Board (ETB).
-You will attend the ETB for 1 to 2 years depending on your course.
+You attend the ETB for 1 to 2 years depending on your course.
 There are no fees when you attend an ETB.

-2. You then progress to third level to complete your degree in a higher education college or university.
-There are course fees when you move to third level, but you may qualify for free fees and a student grant.
+2. You then progress to third-level to complete your degree in a higher education college or university.
+There are course fees when you move to third-level, but you may qualify for free fees and a student grant.

 All courses lead to a degree at Level 7 or 8 on the National Framework of Qualifications (NFQ).

-No. You do not apply through the CAO and you do not need the same Leaving Certificate points.
-However, there are entry requirements to get on a course with the Tertiary education programme.
-Each course has its own entry requirements.
+No. You do not apply through the CAO and you do not need the same Leaving Certificate points to do a tertiary degree.

 What course can I do with the tertiary education programme?

+Over 40 different courses start in 2025.
 These courses include degrees in:

 • Business